syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfMaps/MapsProvider.md

 ---
 layout: post
 title: Maps provider of Syncfusion Maps control for Xamarin iOS
-description: Describes the maps provider support in SfMaps control
+description: Describes the maps provider such as OSM and Bing maps with its customization in SfMaps control.
 platform: Xamarin.iOS
 control: SfMaps
 documentation: ug
 ---

-# Map Providers
+# Map Providers such as OSM and Bing map

 The maps control supports map providers such as OpenStreetMap and Bing Maps that can be added to an imagery layer in maps.